 Sale of inventory.
-The regular sale of inventory is not an installment sale even if you receive a payment after the year of sale.
+The regular sale of inventory of personal property does not qualify as an installment sale even if you receive a payment after the year of sale.
 See Sale of a Business under Other Rules, later.

 Dealer sales.
 Sales of personal property by a person who regularly sells or otherwise disposes of the same type of personal property on the installment plan are not installment sales.
 This rule also applies to real property held for sale to customers in the ordinary course of a trade or business.
 However, the rule does not apply to an installment sale of property used or produced in farming.